 In 2004 Iona approached Kew with a proposal for an immersive exhibit using stereoscopic 3D technology and was commissioned to make 'Swimming with phytoplankton in 3D'.
 This 3D display has been resident in the Marine Display under the Palm House since then.

-The Marine Display closed in April 2017.
-Much gratitude for hosting 'Swimming with phytoplankton in 3D' for 13 years!
+The Marine Display closed in April 2017 after kindly hosting 'Swimming with phytoplankton in 3D' for 13 years.

 Please follow @Planktonworld on Twitter and Planktonworld on Facebook to join in or take part with where 'Swimming with phytoplankton in 3D' is being shown next...

-in May this year I made a 9ft dachshund sculpture for the Dharma School for the Children's Parade which opened Brighton Festival 2017
+In May this year Iona made a 9ft dachshund sculpture for the Dharma School for the Children's Parade which opened Brighton Festival 2017

 2016 was a busy year...

-I took my discospheres on some more adventures...
+Iona took her discospheres on some more adventures...

 Fibreglass discosphere, which was last seen suspended from a crane next to Battersea Power Station many moons ago, was requested at the Echoes founder party in Norfolk in July (organised by Secret productions creators of Secret Garden Party Festival and Wilderness Festival....)

 Iona also took the paper discosphere, which was originally made in Albuquerque, New Mexico, USA on a few adventures of it's own, alongside its fibreglass mother to Norfolk...

 and then to Bimble Bandada Festival for the awesome Gliterfish tent